SaurontheMighty/Pro-Ductivity/README.md

 ### The Process
 I wanted to control the amount of time I spend on youtube and other websites so I built this extension.
 It took a lot of effort and quite a while to learn how to build an extension for firefox becuase there are hardly any tutorials.
 I taught myself how to do it by looking at the example extensions on mdn's github page.

+### Next Steps
+I need an intermediary JavaScript file so that even if you close the popup on the toolbar the alarm will still work.